Silence vs. Success: Women In CRE Still Not Saying #MeToo

 Bisnow has spoken to more than 50 women — some on the record, some on the condition of anonymity — about how the #MeToo movement has actually played out in the industry.

-When women are harassed, they are faced with a no-win scenario: report their abuser and be branded a troublemaker or worse, or stay quiet and keep moving up the food chain.
+When women are harassed, they are faced with a no-win scenario: report their abuser and be branded a troublemaker or worse, or stay quiet and keep moving up the corporate ladder.

 CREW’s official mission is “to transform the commercial real estate industry by advancing women globally.”
 CREW focuses on “systemic issues” like culture, equality and diversity, Mann said.
 She denied that the widespread harassment that sparked the #MeToo movement was a systemic cultural issue for CREW to take on.